rafaelespericueta/Getting_and_Cleaning_Data/README.md

 *Time.BodyAccMag.std* and *Time.GravityAccMag.std* contained the same data, so we deleted the column *Time.BodyAccMag.std*.
 We then checked for duplicate rows, but found none.

-### Output our 1st  Tidy Data File

-Our tidy data frame, *alldat*, was then written to the file, *tidy_data.txt*, using the command:

-    write.table(alldat, "tidy_data.txt", sep="\t")

-To read this file, use the command:

-    td <- read.table("tidy_data.txt", sep="\t")

-### Create a Data Frame of Sums of Measurements for each Combination of Subject and Activity
+### Create a (tidy) Data Frame of Sums of Measurements for each Combination of Subject and Activity

-From the data frame *alldat*, we created a new data frame *alldat.mean* containing the means for each choice of a subject and an activity.
+From the data frame *alldat*, we created a new (and tidy!) data frame *alldat.mean* containing the means for each choice of a subject and an activity.
 Each subject had several measurements for each activity, which were averaged, so we ended up with a data frame with 6 rows for each subject (corresponding to the 6 activities, *Walking*, *Walking_upstairs*, *Walking_downstairs*, *Sitting*, *Standing*, *Laying*).
 The column names were left as before, though in the new data frame *alldat.mean*, the values are the *means* of those measurements.
-Appending the designation "Mean" to each name would have made the feature names a bit cumbersome.
+Appending the designation "Mean" to each name would have made the feature names a bit cumbersome, and this didn't seem necessary since ALL of the entries are means (except of course the subject and activity columns).

-### Output our 2nd Tidy Data File (of means)
+### Output our Tidy Data File (of Means)

-Finally we output our second tidy data frame, *alldat.mean*, to the file *tidy_data_mean.txt*, using the command:
+Finally we output our tidy data frame, *alldat.mean*, to the text file *tidy_data_mean.txt*, using the command:

     write.table(alldat.mean, "tidy_data_means.txt", sep="\t", row.names=FALSE)

-Read this file using the command:
+One can read this file into Rstudio using the command:

     td <- read.table("tidy_data_means.txt", header = TRUE, sep="\t")